a1nouru/impala-fleet-manager/ENV_SETUP.md

 # Environment Setup

-This document outlines the environment variables required for the Royal Express Fleet Manager application.
+This document outlines the environment variables required for the Impala Express Fleet Manager application.

 ## Required Environment Variables